Use of "Amiga Files" in Amiga Forever for Windows

 If, in a multi-user environment, it becomes desirable to grant several non-administrator users write access to all Amiga files, then the security of the "Amiga Files" directory should be changed accordingly.

 The Windows CSIDL for the folder which by default contains the "Amiga Files" directory is CSIDL_COMMON_DOCUMENTS.
-It is valid for Windows NT 4.0, Windows 2000, Windows XP, Windows Vista, Windows 7, Windows 8, Windows 10 and equivalent Windows Server editions, and for Microsoft Windows 95 and Windows 98 systems with Shfolder.dll installed.
+It is valid for Windows NT 4.0, Windows 2000, Windows XP, Windows Vista, Windows 7, Windows 8, Windows 10, Windows 11 and equivalent Windows Server editions, and for Microsoft Windows 95 and Windows 98 systems with Shfolder.dll installed.

 Programmatic access to the default location of the folder is possible via SHGetFolderPath() (if Shfolder.dll is installed), or via SHGetSpecialFolderLocation(), which is available in Windows 95 and in newer versions of Windows.